-I’m a Ph.D. candidate at University of Nebraska-Lincoln studying mammalian paleoecology.
+I recently finished my Ph.D. at University of Nebraska-Lincoln studying mammalian paleoecology.
 My broad research interests are in the relationship between animals and their environment.
 I use functional trait diversity and distribution to examine that relationship and build predictive models for paleoecological interpretations.
-I’m currently in my last year of my Ph.D.

 I have had life-long interests in dance and theater, and recently have discovered aerial dance and fitness.
 I teach and occasionally perform aerial dance with my studio in Lincoln, NE.